mentora3/my-learning-companion/README.md

 * **Deployment Target**: **Cloudflare Workers/Pages** for high performance and edge delivery.
 * **Validation & Forms**: **Zod** for strict schema validation and **React Hook Form** for seamless form handling.
 * **Data Visualization**: **Recharts** to visually represent student analytics and performance metrics.

+**Technical Note:**
+The project is currently a real simulation of what the system will be when real data is available.
+Since there are no permissions to access academic data at this moment, collaboration and connection with the university is part of our future work and will include:
+- LMS Integration.
+- University data.

 #### How to Run the Project
 Follow these steps to set up and run the project on your local machine: